-- A low rate of only $115 per night for a two-bed room.
-This means you can fit at least four of your friends together for cheap!
+- A low rate of only $132 per night for a two-bed room.
+This means you can fit so many of your friends together for cheap!

 - A ton of event space to make the best convention ever, so that we can hold more awesome events like Karaoke and table top gaming in addition to a new massive exhibit hall.

 - Our ConSweet, which includes free ramen, rice, and soda.
 Attendees will have access to free ramen and soda all weekend, as part of their admission.